Blog

 Strict standards and rising insurance premiums are threatening to undermine the cyber insurance model.

-Despite lots of attention from the national media and cybersecurity experts, the threat of ransomware attack continues to grow more serious.
-According to a recent article in Infosecurity Magazine, the number of ransomware attacks grew a staggering 485% in 2020 alone.
+Despite lots of attention from the national media and cybersecurity experts, the threat of ransomware attack remains.
+According to a cybersecurity firm Malwarebytes, the number ransomware attacks remains at record highs after the COVID-19 pandemic, meaning that business must remain extremely vigilant about this threat.

-The threat is not just cybersecurity hype.
-In just the last 12 months, several major technology companies have fallen victim to ransomware attack.
+This isn’t just cybersecurity hyperbole.
+In just the last 12 months, several major companies have fallen victim to ransomware attack.
 Here are just a few of the bigger cases:

 But I Have Cyber Insurance, Isn’t My Business Protected?